akbinod/akbinod.Tuner/README.md

 </p>

 ### OpenCV GUI
 Your experience of this GUI is going to be determined by the version of various components - OpenCV, and the Qt backend.
-Tuner does take advantage of a couple of the features of the Qt backend, but those are guarded in `try` blocks, so you shouldn't bomb.
+Tuner does take advantage of a couple of the features of the Qt backend, but those are guarded in <code>try</code> blocks, so you shouldn't bomb.
 If you're in CS-6476, you've installed <code>opencv-contrib-python</code>.
 If not, might I suggest...

 If you don't see the status bar in Tuner GUI, you are missing <code>opencv-contrib-python</code>